Pittsburgh Truck Driver Fatigue Lawyer

 We Are Ready to Take Action and Work Hard on Your Behalf

 Our knowledgeable attorneys act promptly to obtain drivers’ logbooks, dispatch records, GPS tracking data, “black box” recorder data and other documents, compared against actual delivery times, truck stop receipts and other evidence that reveals the lies.
 It is important to contact a lawyer quickly to put trucking companies on notice not to destroy those records.

 Free Case Evaluation · Contingency Fee Representation

-To discuss your case with a Pittsburgh truck driver fatigue accident attorney, call us toll free at 866-586-8235 or use our online contact form.
+To discuss your case with a Pittsburgh truck driver fatigue accident attorney, call us at 412-338-1000 or use our online contact form.
 Our phones are answered 24 hours a day, seven days a week.